 We’re sure most of you already know about subsidence, it’s had some pretty comprehensive press coverage over the years and is an ongoing worry of many house buyers.

 If you don’t know what it is, the official definition by the Institution of Structural Engineers and the Association of British Insurers is “the downward movement of a building foundation caused by the loss of support of the site beneath the foundation”.
 This basically means that the foundations that were put in place for the house to be built, were not done so correctly, so now the house has moved, which is what causes the slants and visible cracks you see appearing in walls.

 This is not an uncommon problem as there are approximately 40,000 houses affected each year!
 Most of these are in the Southeast, but this doesn’t mean that you shouldn’t be wary of it in other places.
 One of the main causes of subsidence is trees, accounting for approximately 65% of cases.
 So if your house sits on clay soil and has trees nearby, subsidence is a possibility.
 Another 25% will be caused by a water leak of some kind, which has either softened the ground or, in severe cases, washed it away altogether.

 How do you spot it?

 If you know what you’re looking for, it’s easy as there’ll probably be cracks in the walls as the house has moved.
 But, cracks can also be there for other reasons so it doesn’t immediately mean there’s subsidence if you see one, it’s just a possibility.
-General rule of thumb is, the bigger the crack the more likely subsidence is the cause, but seek the opinion of an expert.
+The general rule of thumb is, the bigger the crack the more likely subsidence is the cause, but seek the opinion of an expert.